-Preimplantation Genetic Diagnosis or PGD is a method that enables testing genetic disorders in embryos before embryo transfer.
-To achieve this, one to few cells are removed from the embryos either third or fifth day of development via a microscopic procedure in the embryology lab.
+Preimplantation Genetic Testing or PGT (Previously called Preimplantation Genetic Diagnosis or PGD) is a method that enables testing genetic disorders in embryos before embryo transfer.
+To achieve this, one to few cells are removed from the embryos on either third or fifth day of development via a microscopic procedure in the embryology lab.
 These cells then are subjected to genetic analysis, normal embryos are selected and transferred by day 5 or 6 of the development.
-Common indications of PGD include testing chromosome numbers (aneuploidy screening), testing for single gene disorders (e.g. sickle cell disease, Fanconi’s anemia, cystic fibrosis, BRCA mutations, Retinoblastoma gene, others), conceiving an HLA-matched sibling for bone marrow transplantation, chromosome translocations, gender preference (due to sex-linked disorders or family balancing).
+Common indications of PGT include testing chromosome numbers (aneuploidy screening: PGT-A), testing for single gene (mono-genic) disorders (PGT-M) (e.g., sickle cell disease, Fanconi’s anemia, cystic fibrosis, BRCA mutations, Retinoblastoma gene, others, conceiving an HLA-matched sibling for bone marrow transplantation, chromosome translocations (PGT-SR), gender preference (due to sex-linked disorders or family balancing).